kirtibhandari/Stocks-Data-Analysis/README.md

 Overall stock trading did well in 2017.

-DQ stock which Steve's parents thought, because it was traded lot in year 2018, over year 2017 could be a good investment, is surely not a good idea as per this analysis.
-Though it was traded with very high difference in 'Volume' over year 2017 to year 2018 but it'r yearly return was a huge decline from 199% in 2017 to -62.6% in year 2018.
+DQ stock which client thought, because it was traded lot in year 2018, over year 2017 could be a good investment, is surely not a good idea as per this analysis.
+Though it was traded with very high difference in 'Volume' over year 2017 to year 2018 but it's yearly return was a huge decline from 199% in 2017 to -62.6% in year 2018.

 ### B: Execution times of Previous ('Original') script vs Current('Refactored') script